BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 This feature allows indexing a pack to access one of its elements outside of pack expansions.

-In pack expansions this operator is not available as the pack identifier denotes the current pack element and not the pack itself.
+In pack expansions this operator is not available as the pack name denotes the current pack element and not the pack itself.

 This feature applies to value, type and template packs alike.